RamenJunkie/Trilithic-EAS-Log-Parser/readme.md

-# Parser for Trilithic EAS (Emergency Slert System) Logs
+# Parser for Trilithic EAS (Emergency Alert System) Logs

 Parses through log files produced by Trilithic EAS systems and outputs them in an easily readable format for parsing through logs on a monthly basis.